mgrigni/cs485f19/README.md

 **DFT Notebook**

-To launch a "live" web instance of MPCP.ipynb, click here:
+To launch a "live" web instance of DFT.ipynb, click here:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mgrigni/cs485f19/master?filepath=DFT.ipynb)

 You may have to wait a minute for the notebook server to start.